tractr/traxion/README.md

 To start the project, the next steps are required:

-- Start the database container with `docker-compose up -d`.
+- Start the database and RabbitMQ containers with `docker-compose up -d`.
 - Start the api with `nx serve api`.
 - Start the message broker handler application with `nx serve message-broker-handler`.